Understanding FIA Driver Categories: Bronze, Silver, Gold, and Platinum

 A Pro License gives you access to the world’s most prestigious racing series and is typically the result of years of training and championship-level racing.

-Am License (Amateur)
+Am Level (Amateur)

 The Am License is for drivers who are not yet ready for the highest professional levels but still want to compete in serious racing events.
 It’s often used by drivers with good skill but who may not aim to become full-time pros.